 Be available to users; give them an opportunity to get in touch with your company and encourage them to reply if they have any questions.
 Touch of Modern, for example, shows its friendly attitude by using hello@ in its From name.

 You need to catch the viewer’s eye and welcome a person to your email, which is never going to happen if you don’t elaborate on a subject line.
 As an option, you can use emojis or create urgency to motivate the subscribers to open your email.
-You can also personalize your subject lines — another good solution that is proven to increase open rates by 26%.
+You can also personalize your subject lines — another good solution that can increase your open rates.

 If you haven’t guessed, we are referring to email preview lines, or preheaders.
 This bit of text is usually limited to 100 characters, which can be critical for a busy person’s mailbox.
 Ideally, it should be a one-line summary of your email content, which, together with the subject line, entices subscribers to get your email noticed and opened.